pchemguy/SQLiteC-for-VBA/SQLiteC-Manager.md

 Another difference involves the number of supported connection objects per manager.
 LiteMan encapsulates a single instance of LiteADO/ILiteADO, which, in turn, encapsulates a single ADODB.Connection.
 SQLiteC, on the other hand, wraps a Dictionary object used for managing a collection of connection objects.
 However, since the database path acts as the key, 'main' databases must be unique among connections.
 One anonymous (such as an in-memory) database (keyed with an empty string) is also acceptable.

+The application using SQLiteAdo should retain its reference for the database manager class LiteMan instance until it discards all library objects.
+In the case of the SQLiteC subpackage, the application must keep such a reference because termination of the SQLiteC manager initiates the CleanUp cascade turning all manager's descendant objects into unusable garbage.

 <!-- References -->